ericabgraboyes/project4_team1/README.md

 ## Predicting - Customer Churn

 ### Project Overview:
 This project's objective is to develop a machine learning model that can accurately predict if a customer will leave their bank.
-The concept of customer turnover or churn is paramount to most businesses as the cost of acquiring new customers is typically higher than the cost of retaining existing customers.
+The concept of customer turnover or churn is integral to businesses as the cost of acquiring new customers is typically higher than the cost of retaining existing customers.
 We thought it would be interesting to understand what drives customer churn or turnover.
 That is to say are there certain demographics or characteristics in which a higher proportion of customers exited the bank vs. stayed.
 When training the model to predict customer turnover or churn, the project considered factors such as age, credit score, gender...
 [INSERT FACTORS BASED ON FEATURE IMPORTANCE].
 Ultimately if banks understood what variables drove customers to leave they could not only implement measures to mitigate churn but also identify attributes that are important when implementing customer loyalty programs.

 #### Key Questions to Consider:
 - Can we accurately predict if a customer will leave?